Humanidades: revista de la Universidad

 Milton

-Cortés’s article, “El debate en Chile sobre la intervención estadounidense en República
+Cortés’s article, “El debate en Chile sobre la intervención estadounidense en República Dominicana, 1965” [“The debate in Chile on the U.S.

-Dominican Republic, 1965,”] is situated at the intersection of the history of
+intervention in the Dominican Republic, 1965,”] is situated at the intersection

-political ideas and HIR.
-Its main hypothesis is that the Dominican episode was
+of the history of political ideas and HIR.
+Its main hypothesis is that the

-actively resignified by Chilean political forces to
+Dominican episode was actively resignified by Chilean

-party statements, the author shows that the intervention was the subject of an
+diplomatic archives, and party statements, the author shows that the

-mid-1960s Chile.
-The left denounced the event as an expression of systematic
+the internal polarization process in mid-1960s Chile.
+The left denounced the

-imperialism, while the right justified it in the name of order and the fight
+in the name of order and the fight against communism.
+For its part, Christian

-position aligned with its reformist project and its desire to preserve
+project and its desire to preserve strategic ties with Washington.
+This

-strategic ties with Washington.
-This research stands out for its critical
+research stands out for its critical reading of the political uses of

-articulation between primary sources and interpretative frameworks from
+anti-imperialism, as well as for the articulation between primary sources and

-political theory.
+interpretative frameworks from political theory.

 For his

-part, Gonzalo Serrano del Pozo’s second article, “La intervención de Estados
+part, Gonzalo Serrano del Pozo’s second article, “La intervención

-la revista satírica chilena Topaze (1965)” [“The
+República Dominicana en la revista satírica chilena Topaze (1965)” [“The

 U.S. intervention in the Dominican Republic in the Topaze